 12. Chocolate making

 This team bonding activity is fully customizable, so you can adjust the time and ingredients used according to your budget.
-Chocolate making is best done in a set of two sessions for up to 15 participants each.
 You’ll want enough chocolates that they will last through the entire process and beyond!

 13. Christmas Bauble Making

 Christmas time can be a chance for some fun and creative team building activities in Singapore.
 You could, for example, make Christmas ornaments to decorate your tree.
 These Christmas baubles are very easy to make, even for a beginner!
-All you need is some paper clay and paint…and the skills, of course.
+All you need is some glitter, styrofoam balls to mimic snow…and the skills, of course.
 If you can’t wait until Christmas time to make them, why not do it right now?

-The next step is to mold your baubles however you like, using your hands of course.
-The last thing left to do is paint them!
+The next step is to design ur baubles however you like, using your hands of course.
 There are lots of colors you can add and mix whenever you feel like it.

 14. Christmas Terrarium Making

 Christmas is a time for family, friends, and celebrations.
 A great way to decorate for Christmas is by making a terrarium.
 For this team bonding activity, we provide christmas themed figurines such as a santa claus figurine, duck figurine wearing a santa hat, christmas trees and many more.
 Design your own mini garden in a bottle, and impress your guests this Christmas!